ShubhamSoni09/Math-Puzzle/README.md

 # Maths-Puzzle
-This repo contains one of the games for an educational website
+This repo contains one of the games for an kids educational website.